TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-The generalization of {prf:ref}`Prop:LUdecomp:Existence` to non-square matrices is captured in the next proposition.
+The generalisation of {prf:ref}`Prop:LUdecomp:Existence` to non-square matrices is captured in the next proposition.

 ::::::{prf:proposition}
 :label: Prop:LUdecomp:ExistenceNonsquare